Chemical and optical control of chiral-domain dynamics in 1T-TaS$_2$

-In this context, pre-engineering a stable ground state with coexisting chiral domains provides a sensitive platform for ultrafast chiral control.
-Ti doping offers an effective route as it can effectively modulate both intra- and interlayer electron correlations in 1\textit{T}-TaS$_2$, suppressing the C-CDW phase \cite{fazekas1979electrical,gao2021chiral} and stabilizing the microscopic coexistence of $\alpha$-NC and $\beta$-NC chiral domains \cite{fazekas1979electrical,chen2015influence,gao2021chiral,lacinska2022raman,zhao2023spectroscopic,geng2025filling}.
-This provides an exciting platform for realizing chiral phase manipulation.
-To enable an efficient optical control on the chiral states, it is essential to uncover the microscopic pathways for chiral switching.
-How chiral domains are distributed in equilibrium, and how they interconvert under optical excitation, remain open questions.
-Addressing these issues requires direct measurements of the doping-, momentum-, and time-dependent evolution of chiral domains in 1\textit{T}-TaS$_2$.
+Engineering a ground state with coexisting chiral domains offers a route to ultrafast control beyond the constrained single-domain landscape of pristine 1\textit{T}-TaS$_2$.
+Ti substitution provides such a tuning parameter by modifying intra- and interlayer electronic correlations, suppressing the C-CDW phase~\cite{fazekas1979electrical,gao2021chiral}, and stabilizing microscopic coexistence of the $\alpha$-NC and $\beta$-NC domains~\cite{fazekas1979electrical,chen2015influence,gao2021chiral,lacinska2022raman,zhao2023spectroscopic,geng2025filling}.
+This coexistence may open a nonequilibrium pathway for direct chiral-domain interconversion without first traversing the IC phase.
+However, the equilibrium distribution of these domains and their ultrafast evolution remain unresolved, requiring measurements that simultaneously resolve doping, momentum and timescale.

-Here we combine static and time-resolved X-ray diffraction (XRD) to investigate the synergistic chemical and optical control of chiral symmetry breaking in 1T-TaS$_2$.
-We show that Ti doping and optical excitation provide an effective route to tune and switch the chiral CDW state.
-We first quantify the distribution and evolution of chiral domains in equilibrium as a function of Ti doping, establishing a controllable landscape of coexisting domains.
-We then demonstrate that femtosecond photoexcitation induces anisotropic and asymmetric switching from dominant to minority chiral domains over multiple timescales, revealing a dynamic competition between the growth of chiral domains.
-By resolving the associated lattice dynamics, we identify a microscopic domain-switching mechanism mediated by a coherent amplitude mode on a sub-picosecond timescale ($\sim$ 500 fs), distinct from the previously established IC-phase-mediated pathway.
-Combined with first-principles theoretical calculations, our results reveal a synergistic interplay between chemical doping and optical excitation to control chiral quantum order, establishing a broadly applicable strategy for manipulating chiral symmetry breaking in correlated materials. ~\\
+Here we combine static and time-resolved X-ray diffraction to investigate chemical and optical control of chiral CDW order in Ti-doped 1\textit{T}-TaS$_2$.
+We first establish how Ti substitution continuously tunes the equilibrium population and correlation lengths of the two chiral domains.
+We then show that femtosecond photoexcitation produces an anisotropic and asymmetric redistribution from the dominant toward the minority domain over distinct timescales.
+The sub-picosecond response is synchronized with a coherent amplitude mode, pointing to a phonon-assisted pathway that differs from the IC-mediated dynamics of pristine 1\textit{T}-TaS$_2$.
+Together with first-principles calculations, these results support a domain-wall-mediated nonthermal pathway and establish equilibrium free-energy-landscape engineering as a strategy for selecting ultrafast transition pathways in correlated materials.